Ray-kong/Froggen/README.md

 ## Assets
 While much of our game is built with original assets, we've also utilized some external assets to enhance the gaming experience:

-- Non-original art assets by **Pixel Frog** from the [Unity Asset Store](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-1-155360)
+- Non-original art assets by **Pixel Adventure 1** from the [Unity Asset Store](https://assetstore.unity.com/packages/2d/characters/pixel-adventure-1-155360)
 - Intro music and sound effects sourced from [FreeSound](https://freesound.org/browse/)
 - Intro stock images courtesy of **iStock** and **Dreamstime**

 ## Special Mention
 We would like to extend our gratitude towards **Professor Fox Zarow** for their guidance and support during the creation of this game.

-## Repository Link
-Feel free to explore the codes and assets of our game on [GitHub](https://github.com/Ray-kong/Froggen)

 ## Feedback
 We appreciate your feedback!
 Feel free to create an issue if you find a bug, or if you have any suggestions to improve the game.
 Your input can help us learn and grow!